iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 When used with a wait set, the ``ORDER BY`` clause has no effect on triggering the wait set.
 When used with a data reader’s ``read*()`` or ``take*()`` operation, the resulting data set will only contain samples which match the query expression and they will be ordered by the ``ORDER BY`` fields, if an ``ORDER BY`` clause is present.

+.. _content_subscription_profile--query-expressions:

 Query Expressions
 =================

+..
+    Sect<5.3.1>

-Query expressions are a super set of filter expressions (see section :ref:`Filter Expressions`).
+Query expressions are a super set of filter expressions (see section :ref:`content_subscription_profile--filter-expressions`).
 Following the filter expression, the query expression can optionally have an ``ORDER BY`` keyword followed by a comma-separated list of field references.
 If the ``ORDER BY`` clause is present, the filter expression may be empty.
 The following strings are examples of query expressions: